eficode-academy/kubernetes-katas/ingress-traefik/https-letsencrypt-HTTP-Challenge/README.md

 | ------------------------------------------------------- |

-As you can see, this time our services are being served through Valid SSL certificates, issued by LetsEncrypt's "production" certificate server.
+As you can see, this time our services are being served through **Valid SSL certificates**, issued by LetsEncrypt's **"production"** certificate server.